venkatasai-kadamati/ofac_sdn_parser/documentation/additional_resources_info.md

    - Therefore, the code for parsing the <SanctionsEntries> top level element is more complex, as it needs to handle the different child elements and their respective structures.
 The code uses a combination of find() and findall() methods to locate the relevant child elements, and then extracts the data using a combination of attribute values and text content.

 8. date of birth

    - if present, is likely to be embedded within textual content in a few possible places:
      DocumentedNamePart: Inside <Alias> or potentially other identity sections.
      Feature: Occasionally within a <Feature> element, but the feature type would not be specifically dedicated to DoB.

+9. Latin vs non latin words

+- A Latin word is a word that is written using the Latin alphabet.
+The Latin alphabet is the most widely used alphabet in the world, and it is used to write many different languages, including English, French, Spanish, German, and Italian.

+- A non-Latin word is a word that is not written using the Latin alphabet.
+There are many different non-Latin alphabets in the world, including the Arabic alphabet, the Chinese alphabet, and the Cyrillic alphabet.

+- Here are some examples of Latin and non-Latin words:

+  Latin words:
+  English: hello\* French: bonjour
+  Spanish: hola
+  German: hallo
+  Italian: ciao

+  Non-Latin words:
+  Arabic: مرحبا (marhaba)
+  Chinese: 你好 (nǐ hǎo)
+  Cyrillic: привет (privet)

+  \*\* Solution: Byte Order Mark (BOM) - multi encoding